RyanClementsHax/notes/cloud/aws/databases.md

     - continuous backup to s3
     - up to 15 read replicas
     - up to 64 TiB of auto scaling storage
+    - can scale up to 128 TiB
+    - self healing storage system
   - mysql
   - mariadb
   - prostres